RLOpenCatalyst/rg-doc/source/Features.rst

 Image - available Products

-We can see product information in the card.We can know more information about  the product through the “Know More” link.
+We can see product information in the card.
+We can know more information about  the product through the “Know More” link.

 Through the “View Details” link we can see following